- Assignment Due Dates, Course Attendance, Late Assignment Policy

 There is an Online Course Fee for each online course taken.
 Please see current catalog for this fee.

-The National Council for State Authorization Reciprocity Agreements (NC-SARA) is a student complaint process for students who do not get their complaint resolved at institutional level.
-An institutional complaint must be filed before the student can use the NC SARA complaint Process.
+The National Council for State Authorization Reciprocity Agreements (NC-SARA) is an organization that oversees universities that provide online programs to out-of-state students.
+NC -SARA has a student complaint process for online students who do not get their complaint resolved at institutional level.
+An institutional complaint must be filed before the student can use the NC SARA Complaint Process.

 NC-SARA requires institutions notify students of any professional licensure information.
 ETBU does not have any online programs that lead to processional licensure.
 ETBU does have an online A.S. to B.S in Clinical Laboratory Science (CLS) bridge program that leads to certification from various certification bodies.
 However, practicing in the field is not contingent upon this certification in many health facilities.
 Information about this can be found on the CLS program web page.